 They also minimize drag since they are streamlined behind your bike.
 In wind tunnels, cyclists who draft behind another cyclist save 27 percent of the energy they would have otherwise used without a windbreak.
 The same principle applies to anything you pull behind you.

-There are a few drawbacks to a single wheel trailers.
+There are a few drawbacks to a single-wheel trailers.
 First, you as the rider must balance the weight of both your bike and trailer when stopped.
-With a fully loaded trailer that can be as heavy as 70 pounds, this can be very laborious.
+With a fully loaded trailer, this can be very laborious.
 Also, when attaching the trailer to your bike, it usually takes two people or leaning the trailer and the bike against something to get it properly attached.
-As you might imagine, this makes single wheel trailers better suited for long stints in the saddle with few stops, whereas two wheel trailers offer better usability for stop and go around town riding.
+As you might imagine, this makes single wheel trailers better suited for long stints in the saddle with few stops.
+Two-wheel trailers offer better usability for stop and go around town riding.

 Two Wheel Bike Cargo Trailers

 While most two-wheeled trailers are horizontal, there is also an upright golf bag variation.
-This design allows you to keep groceries and fragile items from laying flat or getting jumbled up during your commute.
+This design allows you to keep groceries and fragile items from getting jumbled up during your commute.

 On the downside, that width also creates more drag on you and the trailer.
 They also take up more space on and off of the trails and are less stable when making sharp turns and going on and off the pavement.
 Overall, the two-wheeled trailers we tested tended to be better for around town commuting and hauling larger loads than were their single wheel counterparts.